pjaos/ct6_meter_os/README.md

 - ct6_app

 When at least one CT6 device is connected to your WiFi network you can start this app (enter ct6_app in a terminal window).
 This app will find all CT6 units.
-These CT6 units will send data to the ct6_app which ut then stores in an sqlite database.
+These CT6 units will send data to the ct6_app which then stores it in an sqlite database.
 A server is then started and a browser window will open, connected to the server, to display the data from the database as shown.

 ![alt text](software/server/images/ct6_dash.png "ct6_dash")